juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 * duration of the envelope
 * decay time.

 Also, the shapes of attack and decay segments need to be specified.
-We can use a wavetable like shown before, but instead I will introduce new Max objects like `[line~]` and `[curve~]`.

 <img src="./imgs/envelope.png" alt="Figure demonstrating an envelope generator, and its effect on a waveform" width="60%" />